Updated July 15, 2023

 Difference Between Secured Loan vs Unsecured Loan

-The following article provides an outline for Secured Loan vs Unsecured Loan.
-Secured Loan refers to the borrower’s borrowing from the lender, which is secured by way of mortgage or pledge or hypothecation or lien mark of certain collateral assets, which can take different forms in terms of being tangible or intangible.
-Such collateral assets can be liquid collateral such as Marketable Securities or fixed Assets such as Buildings, Factories, etc., which are not that liquid in nature.
-In short, lending, which is secured by eligible collateral, is called Secured loans.
-Common examples of Secured loans include Home Loan, Vehicle Loan, etc.
+The following article provides an outline for a Secured Loan vs Unsecured Loan.
+A secured loan refers to the borrower’s borrowing from the lender, which is secured by a mortgage, pledge, hypothecation, or lien mark of certain collateral assets, which can take different forms in terms of being tangible or intangible.
+Such collateral assets can be liquid collateral such as Marketable Securities or fixed Assets such as Buildings, Factories, etc., which are not that liquid.
+In short, lending secured by eligible collateral is called a Secured loan.
+Common examples of Secured loans include Home loans, Vehicle Loans, etc.

-Unsecured Loan refers to the borrower’s borrowing from the lender without any collateral underlying such loan.
-Due to the higher risk involved in the borrower’s case of default, such loans carry a higher rate of interest compared to Secured Loan to compensate the lender for the additional amount of risk undertaken.
-One of the most common types of Unsecured Loan is a Personal Loan which is offered by almost all type of Financial Institutions as well as new-age Fintech companies to meet the varied needs of borrowers.
+An unsecured Loan refers to the borrower’s borrowing from the lender without any collateral underlying such loan.
+Due to the higher risk involved in the borrower’s case of default, such loans carry a higher rate of interest than Secured Loans to compensate the lender for the additional risk undertaken.
+One of the most common types of Unsecured Loan is a Personal Loan offered by almost all types of Financial Institutions and new-age Fintech companies to meet the varied needs of borrowers.

 What is a Secured Loan?

 The name Secured Loan itself defines the characteristics of such a loan.
-A Secured Loan is a loan that is secured by underlying collateral, which can be either offered as a prime asset or offered as collateral to the lender against the amount borrowed.
+The lender secures a loan by accepting underlying collateral, which can be offered as a prime asset or as collateral against the borrowed amount.
 Also secured loan provides a cushion to the lender as they can fall upon such collateral in the event of any default to reduce their overall risk exposure and risky proposition.

-Normally big-ticket loans require collaterals in the form of eligible security and, as such, are more secured in nature.
-An important thing to remember is that just because any underlying collateral secures a loan doesn’t make it risk-free and financial institution have to set aside a portion of their capital for such assets denoted in terms of a concept called Risk-Weighted Assets, which signifies the risk of such secured assets.
+Typically big-ticket loans require collaterals in the form of eligible security and, as such, are more secure.
+An important thing to remember is that just because any underlying collateral secures a loan doesn’t make it risk-free and financial institutions have to set aside a portion of their capital for such assets denoted in terms of a risk-weighted concept Assets, which signifies the risk of such secured assets.

 What is an Unsecured Loan?

-Unsecured Loans are characterized by no underlying security and are normally of small ticket size, which can go as high as a few million Indian currencies.
-These are normally given for various miscellaneous purposes but usually are non-business and given mostly to retails borrowers with a credible credit history and high credit score demonstrating repayment capacity.
+Unsecured Loans lack underlying security and typically involve small ticket sizes, reaching as high as a few million Indian currencies.
+Lenders typically grant these loans for various purposes, but they primarily target retail borrowers with a credible credit history and high credit scores, demonstrating their repayment capacity.

-Credit Card and Personal Loans are some of the popular types of Unsecured Loans, and these carry high-interest income for financial institutions due to the high interest rates being charged on such loans.
-These loans also carry a high amount of capital for the financial institution to set aside, denoted in terms of Risk-Weighted Assets.
+Credit Cards and Personal Loans are some of the popular types of Unsecured Loans, and these carry high-interest income for financial institutions due to the high rates charged on such loans.
+These loans also have high capital for the financial institution to set aside, denoted in terms of Risk-Weighted Assets.

 Head to Head Comparison between Secured Loan vs Unsecured Loan (Infographics)